TUkan74/Synchroniser/README.md

 python sync_folders.py /path/to/source /path/to/replica 30 /path/to/logfile.log
 ```

+This will synchronize the folders every 30 seconds and log operations to logfile.log.

 ## Testing

 For testing the script, you can add,edit or delete tests in the script: